 What is fiduciary management?

 Decisions need to be made at every stage of the investment process, from putting investments in place to monitoring and managing the portfolio on an ongoing basis.
-By selecting the right FM partner, trustees are, in our opinion, better able to do the following to improve their investment outcomes:
+By selecting the right partner, trustees are, in our opinion, better able to do the following to improve their investment outcomes:

 • Identify investment opportunities